codeselfstudy/codeselfstudy_flask/README.rst

 The loader.gif is from loading.io.
 The terms of use when downloaded on July 1, 2015 are: "Term of Use All materials used in generating animated icons in this website, except the g0v icon, are created by loading.io.
 You can use them freely for any purpose."

 DO NOT ADD COPYRIGHTED CODE TO THIS REPOSITORY.
-BY COMMITING CODE TO THIS REPOSITORY, YOU CERTIFY THAT THE CODE THAT YOU SUBMIT IS YOUR OWN AND THAT YOU RELEASE YOUR CONTRIBUTIONS UNDER THE PROJECT'S MIT LICENSE.
+BY CONTRIBUTING CODE TO THIS REPOSITORY, YOU CERTIFY THAT THE CODE THAT YOU SUBMIT IS YOUR OWN AND THAT YOU RELEASE YOUR CONTRIBUTIONS UNDER THE PROJECT'S MIT LICENSE.